Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Have to Say About Strategic Kaizen.

-From university professors to plant managers at global manufacturers — Strategic Kaizen has been confirmed not in conference rooms, but on production floors, in financial statements, and in leadership decisions that permanently changed how organisations govern value and productivity.
+From university professors to plant managers at global manufacturers — Strategic Kaizen has been confirmed not in conference rooms, but on production floors, in financial statements, and in leadership decisions that permanently changed how organisations govern value, reliability, and profitability.

 Academic